OCA/multi-company/account_type_multi_company/README.rst

 Obsolete account types defined by e.g. installing multiple localisation modules can be hidden via the 'account_type_inactive' module.

-Both modules can downloaded from git, cf. https://github.com/OCA/account-financial-tools/tree/10.0
+Both modules can be downloaded from git, cf. https://github.com/OCA/account-financial-tools/tree/10.0

 Configuration
 =============